Dow jones industrial average definition

 The Dow Jones Industrial Average is an equity index.
-It tracks the performance of thirty large publicly firms quoted on the NYSE and NASDAQ in the USA.
+It tracks the performance of thirty large public firms quoted on the NYSE and NASDAQ in the USA.
 The index also gets called the DJIA and DJIA 30.
 Many financial brokers refer to the index as the US30 on trading platforms.

-The Dow Jones Industrial Average was created in 1896 by Charles Dow and his business partner Edward Jones.
+The Dow Jones Industrial Average was created in 1896 by Charles Dow and his business partner, Edward Jones.
 Consequently, the index often gets shortened to Dow Jones.

-Originally the index only contained 12 quoted companies, mainly in the industrial sectors, but by 1928 the DJIA expanded to thirty companies.
+Originally, the index only contained 12 quoted companies, mainly in the industrial sectors, but by 1928, the DJIA expanded to thirty companies.
 It was a spin-off from the Dow Jones Transportation Index.

 The DJIA is a price-weighted index,meaning its value is calculated using a divisor, which is a predetermined constant used to assess the effect of a one-point move in any of the stocks that make up the index.
 The DJIA’s value reflects the sum of all the components’ share prices, divided by the divisor.
 A single point change in any company’s stock price moves the index by an equal number of points.